Applying to be a Notetaker

 |15 Weeks: $125|

-- Supporting documents for the I-9 form (You will need to provide either one documents in List A OR one document in List B in combination with one document in List C.).
+- Acceptable I-9 documents – You will need to provide either one documents in List A or one document in List B in combination with one document in List C.

-- No copies of I-9 supporting documents must be original and unexpired.
+- Note: I-9 supporting documents must be original and unexpired.
 No copies will be accepted.

-- Note: Even if you provided I-9 supporting documents to a previous UW-Madison employer and they have not expired, McBurney is required to re-verify your identity by examining the original documents again.
+- Note: Even if you provided I-9 supporting documents to a previous UW-Madison employer and they have not expired, the McBurney Center is required to reverify your identity by examining the original documents.

-3. Near the end of the semester you will receive an email notifying you that your invoice is available for you to sign online in McBurney Connect.
+- Sign your invoice near the end of the semester: You will receive an email notifying you that your invoice is available for you to sign online in McBurney Connect.

 Checking on Your Payment